rramnauth2220/cpsc-531-supercollider/README.md

 ```

 ### Relating Transforms to User Inputs
-In context, the following method signatures emphasize the relationship between the back-end logic what/why the user can/should control the above inputs.
+In context, the following method signatures emphasize the relationship between the backend logic and what/why the user can/should control the above inputs.

 ```cpp
 /* ---------------  Helper Functions  --------------- */